Quentin Tarantino

 Quentin drew inspiration from old Asian martial arts films, which he always loved

-The film was warmly received, and there were variations on expanding its universe, but Quentin concluded the project as planned – with just one sequel, smoothly continuing the first part – "Kill Bill: Volume 2" (2004).
+The film was warmly received, and there was talk of expanding its universe, but Quentin wrapped the project as planned – with just one sequel that smoothly continued the first part – "Kill Bill: Volume 2" (2004).
 The duology became an ode to "aesthetic violence": whether it be fights or rivers of blood, the director strives to give the on-screen events a certain style.

 Quentin Tarantino and Uma Thurman